 Licence revenue is recognised where orders have been signed and the product is delivered.
 In contracts with multiple elements revenues are allocated to each element based on the fair value on completion, delivery and acceptance by the customer.
-For other services related activity, revenue is recognised on a percentage of completion basis.
+For other services related activity, revenue is recognised on a time and material basis.